 2. Colouring Books & Art Projects

 My second choice for a calming distraction is to break out the coloured pencils and colouring books.
 It’s always an easy sell to get the kids involved with colouring and drawing, (or say updating their own How to Train Your Dragon guide book).
-Unfortunately I know this will only distract my tornado-like six year old for fifteen oo twenty minutes max.
+Unfortunately I know this will only distract my tornado-like six year old for fifteen to twenty minutes max.
 I find that I can double, or triple, the time spent colouring by getting down on the floor and joining in (and hey, it’s nice to have an excuse to sit and colour, right?).

 3. Board Games

 My third choice is board games.
 The only reason this clocks in at third place is it requires me to dedicate 100% of my attention to playing a game with the kids.
 While I love playing with the girls, sitting down for an hour to play board games isn’t always the most practical (or possible) choice.
-They are capable of playing many of the games we have on their own, but then they tend to get silly, which sort of negates the entire calming thing.
+They are capable of playing many of the games we have on their own, but then they tend to get silly and over-excited, which sort of negates the entire calming thing.
 Top games hitting our table right now include King of Tokyo (think king of the hill meets giant monster movies), Robot Turtles (learn programing basics, like when we used to play Turtle graphics at school in the 80s), and Magic Labyrinth (a memorization game with a very cool invisible walls via magnets gimmick).

 4. Screen Time à la iPad

 My fourth choice would be offering the kids the iPad to play on.
 Most of the games they have on there are of the calm, quiet, educational, variety.
 I sometimes hesitate to go with this option because if they are already close to the boiling point it’s far too likely arguments will ensue over who’s turn it is, how long turns should be, and what game is getting played.
 I have a zero tolerance policy for bickering when it comes to iPad time.
 The kids know they need to get along, or Mom takes the screen back.
 Which means if they are already riled up from previous wrestling matches, or crazy super hero karaoke sessions, this diversion won’t last long.
-As an aside, if you’re looking for some solid iPad kids’ apps, my top recommendations are Reading Rainbow’s Skybrary (one of the few children’s apps I am willing to pay for, over 600 illustrated read aloud books make this well worth the subscription price of $6.99 a month or $40 for the year), ScratchJr (learning to program, made fun), and Putt Putt Travels Through Time (downloading the Lite version will allow you to play the first chapter of the game and see if your kids like this point and click quest series as much as mine do).
+As an aside, if you’re looking for some solid iPad kids’ apps, my top recommendations are Reading Rainbow’s Skybrary (one of the few children’s apps I am willing to pay for, over 600 illustrated read aloud books make this well worth the subscription price of $6.99 a month or $40 for the year), ScratchJr (learning to program, made fun), and Putt Putt Travels Through Time (downloading the Lite version will allow you to play the first chapter of the game for free and see if your kids like this point and click quest series as much as mine do).